Jina

 in Jina we have interfaces, but there is no dynamic interfaces

-instead, in Jina we have convertible types
+instead of subtyping, in Jina we have convertible types

 it's like in mathematics where we can easily do arithmetic across integer, rational, real and complex numbers